 Later three chartered sailboats full of germans came and anchored, rather inexpertly, nearby.
 Fortunately they left after a few hours.

 The light wind died out and by sunset there was just a very mild breeze from inconsistent direction.
 The sky also cleared.
-The humidity which had been around 80% in the past few days is down to 58% but the barometer is also down from the 1012 mB of yesterday to 1008.
+The humidity which had been around 80% in the past few days was down to 58% but the barometer was also down from the 1012 mB of yesterday to 1008.
 I do hope that we do not get here the gale winds that have been plaguing the North Aegean for several days now.
 I also hope that the worst of the thunderstorms have passed since the radio reports heavy downpours in Eastern Crete.

 I had a nice swim and I also checked the anchor.
 By ouzo time things were idyllic.
 I finished the mystery I had been reading John Dunning’s Two o’clock Eastern Wartime, a page turner with vivid descriptions of early radio.

 Unfortunately by 8 PM when it became dark the wind returned.
 First at 8 knots, then 15, then over 20.
 It came from all directions.
 Thetis kept turning round and round like a top.
 After a while there was lightning and thunder but mostly lightning high up on the clouds but only a few strikes to the sea.
 I must admit that I have a visceral fear of lightning bolts when I am in a boat although intellectually I know that the probability of being hit is fairly low.
 The anchor did hold but we were drifting around and our depth fluctuated from 8 to 3.5 m.
-I have a strong feeling of déjà vu.
-I have been in this situation before!
+I had a strong feeling of déjà vu.
+I had been in this situation before!

 I started cooking rice with left-over tomato sauce.
 By the time the rice was done the thunderstorm had moved further N. The rest of the night was quiet and uneventful.